| Main index | Section 7 | Options |

 In order to maximize compatibility with future pointer integrity mechanisms, manipulations of pointers as integers should be performed via uintptr_t or intptr_t and no other types.
 In particular, long and ptrdiff_t should be avoided.

-On some architectures, e.g. sparc64, powerpc and AIM variants of powerpc64, the kernel uses a separate address space.
+On some architectures, e.g., powerpc and AIM variants of powerpc64, the kernel uses a separate address space.
 On other architectures, kernel and a user mode process share a single address space.
 The kernel is located at the highest addresses.

 On each architecture, the main user mode thread's stack starts near the highest user address and grows down.

 FreeBSD architecture support varies by release.
-This table shows the first FreeBSD release to support each architecture, and, for discontinued architectures, the final release.
+This table shows currently supported CPU architectures along with the first FreeBSD release to support each architecture.

 alpha | 3.2 | 6.4 |